I read your “40 questions for Christians now waving rainbow flags” with interest.

 You described these questions as “sincere, if pointed.”
 I took this to mean you were open to response.
 So respond I have.

 As much as possible, I’ve tried to follow your lead—offering what I hope are sincere, if occasionally pointed, replies.

 A few of your questions seemed redundant (e.g. #2 and #3, #29 and #30).
-In such cases I did not bother to repeat my answers.
-For you, each question may have had its own nuance, but I felt the same answers applied, at least broadly speaking.
+For the sake of not making an already long post even longer, I did not bother to repeat my answers in such cases.
+I can see how, for you, each question may have had its own nuance, but I felt the same answers applied, at least broadly speaking.

-One last point before diving in… I think I speak for a lot of us when I say that what we’re cheering for is definitely not “the sexual revolution,” if by that you mean an “anything goes” approach to sexual expression (which is what people usually mean by that term).
-I believe our sexual ethic should be shaped by Scripture, even if we occasionally have a different understanding of what that looks like.
+One last point before diving in… I think I speak for a lot of us when I say that what we’re cheering for is most certainly not “the sexual revolution,” if by that you mean an “anything goes” approach to sexual expression, which is what people usually mean by the term.
+I believe our sexual ethic should be shaped by Scripture, even if you and I have a different understanding of what that looks like in practice.